tsabbasi/Draawa/README.md

 # Draawa

 ## Introduction
-A drawing app where you can draw using your finger using various colors from the color palette.
+A drawing app where you can draw with your finger using various colors from the color palette.

 This app was developed for educational purposes.